 Probably most Americans only know chia seeds from the kind sold to grow green fur on clay figurines.
 I wouldn’t eat those seeds.
 But if you find food-quality chia seeds in a grocery or health food store, you might want to give them a try.

-I bought a two-pound bag of Earthly Choice Chia for $6.79 at Costco.
-(I have no financial connection to either company, except as a customer.)
+I bought a two-pound bag of Earthly Choice Chia at Costco.
+(I receive no payments from either company.)
 According to packaging, chia seeds are high in Omega 3, require no grinding or refrigeration, and have up to a two-year shelf-life.

-So far, I’ve eaten them raw on a salad and cooked in a mixture with water, oatmeal, walnuts, peanut butter and cinnamon.
+So far, I’ve eaten the seeds raw on a salad and cooked in a mixture with water, oatmeal, walnuts, peanut butter (or almond butter) and cinnamon.
 The hot cereal is one that I have often made with flax seed meal.
 I liked the texture and taste better with chia seeds.
-I used only two tablespoons of rolled oats and two tablespoons of chia, which made a decent-sized bowl of cereal with a low net-carb count.
+I use only two tablespoons of rolled oats and two tablespoons of chia, which makes a decent-sized bowl of cereal with a low net-carb count.

 The standard serving of Earthly Choice Chia is three tablespoons.
 The serving contains 160 calories, 10g fat, 14g total carbohydrate, 12g fiber, and 5g protein.
 It also provides considerable calcium and iron.

 Are chia seeds low-carb?
-The 2g net carbs for a serving of chia seeds is higher than the net carbs for a serving of flax seed meal (which is zero), but not so much to be a problem.
+The 2g net carbs for a serving of chia seeds is higher than the net carbs for a serving of flax seed meal (which is zero), but not so much as to be a problem.
 The net carbs plus the protein is 7g versus 10g of fat.
 That’s an OK ratio for a low-carb high-fat (LCHF) diet.